fortrabbit/help/docs/404-errors.md

 `htdocs` is the default [root path](/app#toc-root-path) if no specific software has been chosen in the [Software Preset](#toc-software-preset).
 Now, if you decide to install [Laravel](install-laravel) or any other software later on, you might have to set the root path accordingly.

-We have also seen cases where people have uploaded a whole `Craft` folder into the App's `htdocs` folder.
-You should probably rather upload all files into `htdocs` directly, not into an extra folder that contains the files.
+We have also seen cases where people have uploaded a whole `Craft` or `WordPress` folder into the App's `htdocs` folder.
+Better upload all files into `htdocs` directly, not into an extra folder that contains the files.

 ### .htaccess is missing